-There are currently, two NRN ‘knowledge exchange’ clusters, the Nordic-Baltic cluster and the Mediterranean cluster.
+There are currently, two NRN ‘knowledge exchange’ clusters, the Nordic-Baltic clusters and the Mediterranean cluster.

 The Nordic-Baltic cluster is composed of NRNs from Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Poland and Germany.
 It is an active cluster which meets regularly (twice per year), plans its own joint activities and is plays an increasingly active role in relation to the rural development components of the EU Strategy for the Baltic Sea Region (EUSBSR).

-For more information on the Nordic-Baltic cluster of NRNs click here
+For more information on the Nordic-Baltic clusters of NRNs click here

-Some key lessons learnt from the Nordic-Baltic NRN cluster are:
+Some key lessons learnt from the Nordic-Baltic NRN clusters are: